Polaroid Corporation: Discontinuation and relaunch of Polaroid film

 Then Impossible had originally announced a new camera that was going to be styled after older Polaroid models to coincide with the new film.
 The camera was due to come out before Christmas 2010, but the deadline passed with no new information on the camera.
 In April 2016, Impossible released the Impossible I-1; however, it was not styled after older Polaroid cameras.
 It was the first camera to use I-type Film and was backwards compatible with 600 Film due to I-type film being 600 film without a battery.
 After rebranding to Polaroid Originals, the company released another camera in September 2017 called the OneStep 2.
 This camera was modeled after the original OneStep with new features as originally planned, though the OneStep 2 uses the same type of film as the Impossible I-1 unlike the OneStep that used SX-70 Film.

 On April 28, 2012, the documentary "Time Zero: The Last Year of Polaroid Film", directed by Grant Hamilton, was released in the U.S. It covers the rise, fall, and grass-roots revival of Polaroid's instant film technology.

+In 2017, the documentary Instant Dreams, directed by Willem Baptist, was released in the U.S. and Europe.
+It portrayed the story of those who eagerly await the rebirth of the classic, recognizable Polaroid photo and of scientists who are trying to unravel the secrets of its chemical formula.